caboe/fact-check-extention/README.md

 3. For the URL, enter the local address of your Ollama instance, typically `http://localhost:11434`.
 4. Select the appropriate model if prompted.
 5. Save the endpoint.

-## Usage

-### Selecting Text
-To fact-check text, simply select the desired text on any webpage.
-Open the extention, the selected text will be automatically populated in the input field.

-### Selecting Images
-To fact-check an image,)open the extention first.
-Click on "select text" and then click on an image on the page.
-Re-open the extention.

-### Using the Extension Popup
-Alternatively, you can open the extension popup and manually enter text or select an image via the provided interface.